Boxenite/Project-Files/MVP.md

 * private repositories come at a cost

 ###Use Cases
-1. I want my code synced across my different computers
-2. I want to share my project with someone else
+1. I want to share my project with someone else
-3. I want to invite someone else to my project and to my development server environment (database included)
+2. I want to invite someone else to my project and to my development server environment (database included)
-4. I want to jump into a new project without dealing with dependencies
+3. I want to jump into a new project without dealing with dependencies
-5. I want to run anything without having to install dependencies
-6. I want to share my development or production configuration and integration testing to anyone or specific people
+4. I want to share my development or production configuration and integration testing to anyone or specific people
+5. I want my code synced across my different computers

 * share a project to someone else's devbox very easily